Indiana’s Trusted Personal Injury Advocates Since 1963.

 Contact an Indianapolis Truck Accident Attorney Today to Discuss Your Legal Options

 Suffering injuries in a truck accident can place you in a difficult position.
 Of course, you need to make your best recovery and try to get your life back to normal.
-Sadly, the need to attend medical appointments lost quality of life, and an inability to get back to work may make this impossible.
-Thankfully, the law says that you have the right to demand compensation for all your losses from negligent truck drivers, their insurance companies, and their employers.
+Sadly, the need to attend medical appointments, loss of quality of life, and an inability to get back to work may make this impossible.
+Thankfully, the law says you have the right to seek compensation for all your medical expenses and other losses from negligent truck drivers, their insurance companies, and their employers.
 However, collecting these payments can be a fight in and of itself.

 How do I know if I have a case?